 About the DSM and autism spectrum disorder diagnosis

-When diagnosing autism, professionals like paediatricians, psychiatrists, psychologists and speech pathologists use the Diagnostic and statistical manual of mental disorders (5th edition), or DSM-5, produced by the American Psychiatric Association.
+When diagnosing autism spectrum disorder, professionals like paediatricians, psychiatrists, psychologists and speech pathologists use the Diagnostic and statistical manual of mental disorders (5th edition, Text revision), or DSM-5-TR, produced by the American Psychiatric Association.

-The DSM-5 lists the signs and symptoms of autism and states how many of these must be present to confirm a diagnosis of autism spectrum disorder.
-The DSM-5 refers to ‘signs and symptoms’, but this article talks about ‘signs and characteristics’.
+The DSM-5-TR lists the signs and symptoms of autism spectrum disorder and states how many of these must be present to confirm a diagnosis of autism spectrum disorder.
+The DSM-5-TR refers to ‘signs and symptoms’, but this article talks about ‘signs and characteristics’.

-To find out whether a child has autism signs and characteristics and meets DSM-5 criteria, professionals also need to do extra tests.
-These tests are called a diagnostic assessment.
+To find out whether a child has autism signs and characteristics and meets DSM-5-TR criteria for an autism diagnosis, professionals also need to do extra assessments.

-Professionals diagnose autism spectrum disorder on the basis of difficulties in two areas – ‘social-communication’, and ‘restricted, repetitive and/or sensory behaviours or interests’.
+Professionals diagnose autism spectrum disorder on the basis of difficulties in 2 areas – ‘social communication’, and ‘restricted, repetitive and/or sensory behaviours or interests’.

 - have had characteristics from early childhood, even if these aren’t picked up until later in childhood.